wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 Just check the things you won't disabled.

 == Frequently Asked Questions ==
-= Q: Is their a way to disable only one or two of these? =
-A: Yes, in the settings you can disable one, two, or all of them.

 = Q: How is this plugin different from the other disable updates plugins? =
 A: Their are a couple of differences.
 <ol>
 <li>They do not disable WordPress automatic updates.</li>
 <li>They do not have video tutorials and screenshots.</li>
-<li>They do not have settings to disable one, two, or three.</li>
+<li>They do not have settings to make it configurable.</li>
 </ol>

-= Q: If I disable this plugin, will I be able to update my plugins, themes, and core again? =
+= Q: If I remove this plugin from my website will I be able to update my plugins, themes, and WordPress core again? =
-A: Yes, this plugin just stops (or disables) the update, it does not delete them.
+A: Yes, this plugin just disables the update (not removes).

 ==  ==

 = Please note!!! =
-It is very important to keep your WordPress plugins, core, and themes up to date.
+It is very important to keep your plugins, themes, and WordPress core up to date.
-If you use this plugin, make sure your plugins are not harming your website.
+If you use this plugin, make sure your WordPress core (themes, and plugins also) are not harming your website.

-= No Downloads For Some Versions =
-If you were wondering why their are no downloads available for some of our this plugins versions, its because the versions are full of bugs.

 == Screenshots ==
 1. Before View Core (Dashboard)